Mpowa-IO/Documents/Whitepaper.md

 #### Mpowa’s Contribution:

-Regenerative Agriculture projects: examples.
+Regenerative Agriculture projects: Agri ReGen.

 Food for Africa program.
-Research!

 Partnerships and programs.
 Enough food is being produced to feed the world population, it's just not properly distributed.

 Infrastructure + token-supermarkets

 Job Generation Heroes missions defined: Financial rewards for people in rural areas, such as cleaning, tree planting and doing research and for creating jobs by observation - to be validated by the DAO.

-Elaborate! <-